RuwaniMadumali/RuwaniMadumali/README.md

 <h3>Software QA Engineer | Test Automation (Python + Selenium)</h3>

 ## 🔍 About Me
-QA Engineer based in Sweden, focused on high-quality software testing, automation, and continuous learning.
+QA Engineer based in Sweden with over 4 years of experience, focused on high-quality software testing, automation, and continuous learning.
-Currently improving skills in **Selenium, Python, API Testing, CI/CD & AWS** aiming to become a strong **SDET**.
+Currently improving skills in **Selenium, Python, API Testing, CI/CD & AWS** aiming to become a strong **QA Automation Engineer**.

 &nbsp;
 - 💻 Currently studying Selenium, TestNG Framework based materials
 - 💬 Mostly liking to share the knowledge about Web Application Testing & API testing

-- 📫 Catch me on LinkedIn: [linkedin](https://www.linkedin.com/public-profile/settings?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_self_edit_contact-info%3BMHdW435oQAmu4DGNux47yQ%3D%3D)
+- 📫 Catch me on LinkedIn: linkedin.com/in/ruwani-madumali-09092b296
 - ⚡ Fun fact: Thinking more than enough will guide me to hell one day😉

 &nbsp;